Family Lawyer, Real Estate, Wills and Estate Katie Brady Hillary Brannen Jennifer Reid Fall River

-We are a small, general service law firm serving Fall River and surrounding communities.
+We are a small, general service law firm based in Fall River and serving the surrounding communities.
 Our Services include Family Law, Mediation, Real Estate, and Wills and Estates.
 We like to say that we practice “small town law”— meaning we try to provide the services that are needed to keep a small town going.

 Meet The Team

 After graduating from Dalhousie Law School in 2019, Katie had an opportunity to work with UN Women in Belgrade, Serbia through the Canadian Bar Association's Young Lawyer International Program.
 Katie then began her Canadian legal career in Nova Scotia, practicing in the areas of real estate transactions, wills and estates and family law until founding Merida Law with Jennifer and Hillary in 2022.
 Having started her first business at 12, Katie brings with her an array of experience including her essential role in the development of her family’s direct marketing farm business and the operation of a café between undergrad and law school.
 Her experiences have given her an insightful perception which allows her to recognize and prioritize the interests of her clients.
 With ongoing training in the areas of mediation, collaborative family law and corporate and small business services, Katie continues to expand her skills.
 Katie values the agency and dignity of others and strives to help her clients through their legal issues considerately and efficiently.
 In her spare time Katie enjoys quilting, playing board games, and being the cool Aunt to her niece and nephews.